masteringmodernpayments/book/subscriptions.md

 * build it first, then write about it!!!!
 ```

 So far in the example project we've only dealt with one-off transactions, where the customer comes along and buys a product once and we basically never have to deal with them again.
 The majority of SaaS products aren't really like this, though.
 Most SaaS projects bill customers monthly for services, maybe with some kind of add-on system.

-This is actually where things can get tricky for Stripe integrations.
 Stripe's subscription plan support is functional but basic.
 The general flow is:

 1. Sign a user up for your system
 2. Capture their credit card info using `stripe.js` or `checkout.js`
 3. Create a Stripe-level customer record and attach them to a subscription plan
 4. Stripe handles billing them every period with variety of callbacks that you can hook into to influence the process

-The thorny part starts when people want to change their subscription plan and they have add-ons.
+The tricky part starts when people want to change their subscription plan and they have add-ons.
 Stripe automatically handles prorating subscription changes but since add-ons are handled using invoices you have to prorate them yourself.
-Let's handle the basic integration first and then we can talk about how to handle the weird case.

 ## Off the shelf solutions

-There are a bunch of different rails engines out there that let you more or less drop a subscription system into your app.
+There are a bunch of different Rails engines out there that let you more or less drop a subscription system into your app.

 * [Koudoku][koudoku] includes things like a pricing table, helpers for `stripe.js`, and robust plan creation.
 It does not have particularly good support for Stripe's webhooks.
 * [Stripe::Rails][stripe-rails] has much better webhook support but doesn't help you as much with pricing tables or views